sadanandpai/git-guide/README.md

 <img width="818" alt="image" src="https://user-images.githubusercontent.com/12962887/180604593-4849465d-80ff-4ed0-b2a2-9b400932100e.png">

+#### 10. I have committed my changes.
+How can I undo my change?

+You can undo the commit resetting the HEAD.
+If you just want to undo the commit but let the changes be present then use `soft` attribute else if you do want the commit along with the changes then use `hard` attribute

+- `git reset --soft HEAD~1` (undo with changes preserved)

+- `git reset --hard HEAD~1` (undo with changes removed)

 #### 11. When I am trying to push my changes, getting a rejected message.
 I am stuck!!!

 The rejection could be because the remote branch might be ahead of the local branch.
 Different techniques can be used here to achieve sync